wincus/bwlimiter/README.md

 bwlimiter
 =========

-Script to block network abusers on a daily basis
+Script that puts networks abusers to think about what they have done.